Nature & Landscapes · Europe

 A Modern Links Expression

-Play Machrihanish Dunes, a modern interpretation of traditional links golf set alongside the historic fairways of Machrihanish Golf Club.
-Designed in harmony with the natural landscape, the course offers a different perspective on the game.
+Play Machrihanish Dunes, a modern course shaped in the traditional links style with minimal earth moving, where the course was discovered within the natural landscape.
+Set alongside the historic fairways of Machrihanish Golf Club, it offers a fresh perspective on the game while staying true to its roots.
 In the evening, gather for a shared dinner with a guest speaker reflecting on the traditions and evolving story of golf.

 Overnight: Campbeltown